dewcservices/dewcservices.github.io/docs/index.md

 # Welcome to DEWCBok

-DEWCBok - DEWC Body of Knowledge
+DEWCBok&trade; - DEWC Body of Knowledge

-Site coming soon...
+Please flag any tutorials or resources that turn out to not be any good, so we can replace them with something better.
+DEWCBok is intended to be a first point of call to find good and useful resources.